Generalizing Information to the Evolution of Rational Belief: Background and notation

 A realization, or specific outcome, will be denoted with either a check $\vZr$ or, for discrete distributions only, a subscript $\vZ_i$ where $i \in [n]$ and $[n] = \{1, 2, \ldots, n\}$.
 If it is necessary to emphasize the value of a distribution at a specific point or realization, we will use the notation $\pP(\vZ = \vZr)$.
 Conditional dependence is denoted in the usual fashion as $\pP(\vZ|\vX)$.
 The joint distribution is then $\pP(\vX, \vZ) = \pP(\vZ|\vX) \pP(\vX)$ and marginalization is obtained by $\pP(\vX) = \integ{d\vZ} \pP(\vX, \vZ)$.
 When two distributions are equivalent over all subsets of nonzero measure, we use notation $\pQzero(\vZ) \equiv \pP(\vZ)$ or $\pQone(\vZ) \equiv \pP(\vZ|\vX)$.

 The probability measure allows us to compute expectations over functions $f(\vZ)$ which are denoted

-Details regarding the support of integration or summation are left implicit unless stated.
+The support of integration or summation is implied to be the same as the support of $\pP(\vZ)$, that is the set of outcomes for which $\pP(\vZ) > 0$.
 For example, in both the discrete case above and continuous cases, such as a distribution on the unit interval $\vZ \in \reals_{[0,1]}$, the integral notation should be interpreted respectively as